yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![In this screenshot of Dockerfile, ENV CONTENT\_API\_URL http://localhost:3001 appears above Expose 3000.](media/image63.png)

-8. Press the Escape key and type ":wq" and then press the Enter key to save and close the file
+8. Press the Escape key and type ":wq" and then press the Enter key to save and close the file.

     ```text
     <Esc>